 Randy Groves knows Eugene and he has a record of impressive accomplishments.
 He is your former Fire Chief where he innovated, set the vision, and led the merger between the Eugene and Springfield fire departments - improving service while reducing cost.

-Thank you for your support.
+Thank you for your support - I work for you!

 "Great candidates for elected service can be hard to find.
 Especially those with the track record, experience and commitment Randy has.
 Rosie and I are grateful Randy is running and he has our support.”

-“Our profession provides opportunity to see the best and worst society has to offer, that experience will fuel Randy Groves’ compassionate and creative approach to his new role in city hall.
+Our profession provides opportunity to see the best and worst society has to offer, that experience will fuel Randy Groves’ compassionate and creative approach to his new role in city hall.
 Your Firefighters are all in for Randy Groves, Candidate for City of Eugene, Ward 8.”

 (Mike Caven - former President, IAFF Local 851)